Becoming A Mom Is The Best Thing That Has Ever Happened

 Time, routes, schedules, everything.
 Murphy’s Law will always rear its ugly head, but I am equipped with a plan for that too.

 I am an organizer extraordinaire.
-Plan yet stay flexible.
+I plan, yet stay flexible.
 Expect the unexpected.

 4. Finish A Meal In One Sitting